Raising standards, working together, empowering tenants

 - Government policy that drives up housing standards and improves consistency between housing, planning and building regulations.

-- Review retaliatory eviction legislation introduced in 2015 should be amended to ensure that it works well in practice to protect tenants.
+- Review of retaliatory eviction legislation introduced in 2015 to ensure that it works well in practice to protect tenants.
+Amending Section 8 and removing use of Section 21, to ensure tenants are only evicted for legitimate reasons.

 - Local authorities allocating adequate resources to housing enforcement and local teams using a proactive approach to tackling hazards in the home

-- An update the Housing Health & Safety Rating System (HHSRS) and its adoption in Northern Ireland
+- An update to the Housing Health & Safety Rating System (HHSRS) and its adoption in Northern Ireland.

 We’re campaigning for change